CircuitBreaker88/bitcore-innova/CONTRIBUTING.md

-# Contributing to Bitcore-Innova
+# Contributing to Bitcore-MoneyByte

-We're working hard to make *bitcore-innova* the most powerful JavaScript library for working with Innova.
-Our goal is to have *bitcore-innova* be a library that can be used by anyone interested in Innova, and to level expertise differences with great design and documentation.
+We're working hard to make *bitcore* the most powerful JavaScript library for working with MoneyByte.
+Our goal is to have *bitcore* be a library that can be used by anyone interested in MoneyByte, and to level expertise differences with great design and documentation.

 ## Quick Checklist